Samsung Gear Fit Reviewed for Performance and Quality

 Ease of Use

-Samsung advises being aware of screen brightness and other ways in which battery is used more and quicker as in turning on/off frequently ... but still some experience issues.
-The battery charges via USB powered charger cradle.
+Samsung advises being aware of screen brightness and other ways in which battery is used more and faster as in turning on/off frequently but still some experience issues — the battery charges via USB powered charger cradle.
 The rear of the watch face is where the charging cable will connect to the small proprietary charging dock.

-Many find the one size band to be comfortable and stylish and with interchangeable bands colors available, most can find one that suits their tastes..
+Many find the one size band to be comfortable and stylish and with interchangeable bands colors available, most can find one that suits their tastes.

 The Gear Fit was created to track daily activity like walking, sleeping, and even running and cycling.

 With an on-board heart rate monitor, the watch can help keep you in check as you pursue a healthier lifestyle.

 Using only GPS available to paired smartphones, the running and cycling features are less than impressive to some.

 Allowing limited access to your compatible smartphone, one can view correspondence and receive alerts but not reply.